Alfred Hettner

-Alfred Hettner (August 6, 1859 in Dresden – August 31, 1941 in Heidelberg) was a German geographer.
+Alfred Hettner (6 August 1859, in Dresden – 31 August 1941, in Heidelberg) was a German geographer.

-He is known for his concept of chorology, the study of places and regions, a concept that influenced both Carl O. Sauer and Richard Hartshorne.
-Apart from Europe, his fieldwork concentrated mainly on Colombia, Chile and Russia.
+Hettner is known for his concept of chorology, the study of places and regions, a concept that influenced both Carl O. Sauer and Richard Hartshorne.
+Apart from the geography of Europe, his fieldwork concentrated mainly on that of Colombia, Chile and Russia.

+Early life and education

+Hettners parents were art historian Hermann Theodor Hettner and Marie von Stockmar.
+His maternal grandfather was Christian Friedrich, Baron Stockmar.
+His half-brother was Otto Hettner.